brettz9/nogin/README.md

 essential change has been to avoid the necessity of directly modifying source.
-This component has been retooled to allow it to be added as an npm dependency and provided command-line arguments which customize the appearance and behavior to a high degree--and using a config file or CLI flags rather than environmental variables.
+This component has been retooled to allow it to be added as an npm dependency and provided command-line arguments which customize the appearance and behavior to a high degree—and using a config file or CLI flags rather than environmental variables.

+You provide the app (through the `--router` argument) your Express app entry file and optionally other arguments.
+See the next section.

 ## Installation & Setup